YinghaoJia98/pplanner_released/README.md

 * cmd_topic_

 ### Thanks
 The robots used in simulator is reorganized from [GBP](https://github.com/ntnu-arl/gbplanner_ros.git).
-Thus our work is public for the robotics community.
+Benifiting from the robotics community and we choose to make our work public.

 ## Contact us
 * [Yinghao Jia](mailto:yinghaojia@163.com)